Awesome-kid/Awesome-Kid.github.io/about.md

 permalink: /about/
 ---

 I am Brown Sri Lankan who like Pokemon

-A place to include any other types of information that you'd like to include about yourself.
+I am Asian and I love to eat curry with my parrota and naan breads.

 ### Contact me